-- Early disease: It is possible to have PAD and not be aware of it, since some individuals do not experience symptoms during the early stages.
+- Early disease: It is possible to have PAD and not be aware of it since some individuals do not experience symptoms during the early stages.
 Others begin to notice mild symptoms, such as intermittent claudication.

 - Moderate disease: As PAD progresses, the symptom of claudication may become severe and impact daily activities.
 You may experience leg pain at rest or skin changes like discoloration and non-healing wounds.
 In severe cases, critical limb ischemia (CLI) can develop.
-CLI is a vascular condition that occurs when adequate blood supply fails to reach one or more limbs.
+CLI is a vascular condition that occurs when an adequate blood supply fails to reach one or more limbs.
 When left untreated, it can result in limb amputation.

 - Advanced disease: When PAD progresses to the advanced stages, treatment options are limited.
 Limb amputation may be required due to tissue death and dry gangrene (dry, black skin).

-Prevention of Peripheral Artery Disease
+Peripheral Artery Disease Prevention

 If you are at risk for PAD, we recommend controlling your lifestyle risk factors to prevent disease onset.
 Specifically, we suggest you:

-- Eat a healthy, well-rounded diet
+- Eat a healthy, well-rounded diet,

 - Be physically active